The Ultimate Roof Tent Buyers Guide

 Chinese origin aluminium hard shells are typically constructed from extrusions held together with plastic corner sections.
 You'll find this cheaper construction used on brands such as Darche, Feldon Shelter, Ironman and many more - this applies equally to our own SUB60 too.
 In comparison premium world brands have far more durable, all metal, welded and formed corners.
 We believe this is superior and much stronger.

 Mounting Awnings.
 We don't know of any Chinese origin hard shell roof tents able to support heavy freestanding 270 awnings mounted directly to the roof tent, as they're just not strong enough.
 Check the fine print from any brands you're looking at.
 Most buying freestanding awnings presumably want to use the freestanding capability and would be disappointed not to be able to.
 No such restriction is placed on Quick Pitch brand awnings and roof tents.
 Indeed many videos circulating online show Quick Pitch roof tents & awnings withstanding severe gale force winds, with awning mounted direct to roof tent and no awning legs down or guy lines out.
 It's not recommended, though is very impressive.
-Don't assume you can even briefly try this with most others.
+Don't assume you can even briefly try this with most other brands sold in NZ.

 Better Performance.
 We have noticed the aluminium hard shells on premium brand roof tents just perform better.
 They are less prone to leakage issues caused by inadvertently clamping canvas beneath a rubber seal, and they typically have extra features to prevent water ingress along the front edge when driving at speed in rain.